Sing, Play, or Listen

 We Love Music!

-Our Chancel and Junior Choirs are committed to providing inspiration through various vocal and instrumental solos and ensembles .
-It is our hope that what we present each week will continue to touch the hearts and souls of those that hear it.
+All of our musicians/singers are committed to providing inspiration through various vocal and instrumental solos and ensembles.
+It is our hope that what we present each week will continue to touch the hearts and souls of those who hear it.

 Everyone is invited to participate.
 We offer many opportunities to be involved in our unique ministry including but not limited to Chancel Choir (ages 15+), Junior Jam (ages 8+), Wee Sing Group (ages 3.9-8), and our Handbell Choir.
 Rehearsal times are: